bdesanctis/bamdam/README.md

                 Show this help message and exit
 ```

-Example plot (this one has a lot of reads contributing to it, they will generally be noisier):
+Example double-stranded plot (this one has a lot of reads contributing to it, they will generally be noisier):

 ![Damage plot of Dryas](https://github.com/bdesanctis/bamdam/blob/main/dryas.png)

 ## Steps before bamdam